RiccardoRicci23/SoftwareAndComputing_project/README.md

 This part is simple indeed.
 Once the .csv output files are created, there is the possibility to plot some quantities VS the run or the cluster size by using a simple ROOT TGraph and giving the .csv file as input argument.

-Usage: open ROOT on your terminal and type:
+Usage: open ROOT on your terminal in the main folder `./` and type:

 `.L ./cluster/plotter_clusterVSrun.cpp`